-B. 1986, Nairobi.
-Lives and works in London.
+B. 1986, based in Lincolnshire and London.

 Selected Exhibitions and Events